akuklev/Literate_Kotlin/structured-ownership.md

 This gives a great control over sovereign references to `O`!
 Indeed, every function that uses a sovereign reference to `O` and any object that captures a sovereign reference to `O`, must directly or inderectly obtain `<O>` as a compile-time type parameter.

+(Here example with file handle that cannot be exposed)

+Note that with this approach it is not possible to store sovereign references inside collections.
+This is not a shortcomming, but a feature: in those cases we'll have to use managed references provided by object existence scopes such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.
+This generalizes Kotlin's Structured Concurrency to Structured Ownership.

 ## Capabilities

-At present we do not have a way store collections of objects, and that's for a good reason: such collections have to be managed.
-Later we will introduce existence scopes (such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.) that generalize Kotlin's approach to Structured Concurrency to Structured Ownership.
-Managed references

-as value of object type (rather than “Any” or another non-object parent type)

-(of a type inherited from Oi in its body has

 ```kotlin
 fun <object X> foo(...)